kornha/parliament/README.md

 There are serious quality issues with current news.
 It is often misleading, decontextualized, or even fake.
 Parliament is meant to be a non-political solution to this problem.
 If, and only if, tbis mission is for you, only then do we recommend you contribute.

+You should **not** participate if you are a political activist looking to push a political agenda.
+Parliament is apolitical, and will always be.

 ### Shared ownership

 While Parliament is open-source and non-commercial, and the repo can be used and forked according to our use policy (coming soon), TheParliament.app (also coming soon) is the official commercial implementation of Parliament and the only implementation that can use Parliament branding.